From Few to More: Scribble-based Medical Image Segmentation via Masked Context Modeling and Continuous Pseudo Labels: Discussion

-We investigated the sensitivity of our MaCo framework to the richness of supervision signals by varying shrink ratios and training sample sizes on the ACDC dataset.
-Two strategies were employed to reduce supervision signals: reducing the number of scribbles per image (as detailed in the Appendix) and decreasing the total number of samples.
-The results are shown in Table \ref{tab:ACDC_sensi}.
-It reveals that as the proportion of masked scribble pixels increases, the performance of MaCo gradually declines.
-Despite masking 50\% of the scribble pixels, MaCo retains approximately 96.7\% of its performance compared to using the full set of scribbles.
-This indicates that MaCo performs well even with sparse annotations, demonstrating its robustness to variations in supervision signal richness.
-Moreover, as the number of training samples increased from 14 to 70, the performance of MaCo improved from 86.1\% to 91.2\% in terms of the averaged Dice score.
-It suggests that MaCo's segmentation performance can be further enhanced with the availability of additional scribble annotations.
+To further assess the model’s stability with fewer training samples, we conducted experiments with five different training sample sizes on the ACDC dataset, ranging from 14 to 70 samples.
+The results, shown in Table \ref{tab:acdc_sensitivity} (b), reveal that as the number of training samples increased from 14 to 70, MaCo’s performance improves from 86.1\% to 91.2\% in terms of the average Dice score, suggesting that MaCo’s segmentation performance can be further enhanced with more scribble annotations.

+In summary, MaCo shows a robust ability to learn from sparse annotations for pixel-wise dense predictions, outperforming other state-of-the-art WSSS methods.
+More important, MaCo significantly reduces the need for pixel-wise annotations while achieving only a small performance decrease with less supervision.